Browse Policies & Filtering

 Step 2: Create a Persona

-[!NOTE] A single Persona can bind to one domain only.
-A domain can only be bound to one Persona.
+[!NOTE] A Persona has exactly one binding, either an AD domain or an Entra tenant, and a domain can be bound to only one Persona.
+The binding is permanent: to point a Persona at a different domain, delete it and create a new one.
 If you have multiple AD domains, create one Persona per domain.

 Map groups to policies and set priority

-- For each group, pick the policy that applies.
+- For each configured group, pick the Policy that applies.
+Every group needs a policy; the save is rejected otherwise.

 Related